 LEGOs and DUPLOs

 If you have little kids, I strongly suggest you start and stay with DUPLOs for as long as you can.
 They are way easier to build with and don’t need nearly as much adult help.
-If you start with regular LEGOs too young, YOU get to put all the sets together which kind of misses the point of the things.
+If you start with regular LEGOs too young, YOU get to put all the sets together which kind of misses the point of the things and you will spend your whole life picking them up off the floor.

 If you’re totally new to gifting LEGOs, here’s where you should start: